-Navigating into campsites and getting out of carparks is often tricky and we saw a few other drivers taking out light posts and fence posts in their attempts to reverse!
+Navigating into campsites and getting out of carparks is often tricky and we saw a few other drivers hitting light posts and fence posts in their attempts to reverse their RVs!

 Our van didn’t have parking sensors or a reversing camera and it was impossible to see what was behind you.

-Supermarket carparks were a good place to find spots to park when in towns.
-They generally had more space and we could take up a few spots.
-Much less stressful than parking on a busy street!
+They had more space and we could take up a few spots.
+Much less stressful than trying to park on a busy street!

 We tried everything to improve the situation.
 From special tank cleaner to dishwashing liquid to putting ice cubes into the tank.
 Nothing got rid of the smell.
 The best solution was to have an empty grey water tank whilst driving.

-If your van has a toilet we suggest you use toilet chemicals to control the odour.
-Carry spare bottles of toilet chemicals.
-They were not always easy to find in smaller places.
+If your van has a toilet we suggest you use toilet chemicals.
+Carry spare bottles of toilet chemicals as they were not always easy to find in smaller towns.

 Note also that there are four of different types of LPG gas bottle fittings used across Europe.
 Our campervan came with all of them and we could screw on the one we needed when we refilled.

-There is some additional equipment you will use all the time that we recommend you purchase for travelling in Europe by campervan.
+There is additional equipment and motorhome accessories you will use all the time and we recommend you purchase for travelling in Europe by campervan.